-- Group size: Our hiking group sizes are very important to guaranty the quality of our service of giving you a perzonalized service thats the reason we run with an average of 7 hikers
+Group size: Our hiking group sizes are very important to guaranty the quality of our service of giving you a personalized service that’s the reason we run with an average of 2 to 5 hikers

-- Accomodation: Camping, we use 3 season roomy tents for 2 people, if you are a solo traveller let us know so we can accomodate with some one else or we will just bring a private tent only for you at your request.
+Accommodation: Camping for 3 nights at 3 season roomy tents for 2 people, if you are a solo traveller let us know so we can accommodate with some one else or we will just bring a private tent only for you at your request and one night hotel.

-Our guides: PERU BY LOCALS was a dream that came thuth on 2015 for Jose Condor who guided treks from 2014 un till today and have been to Machu Picchu for over 1000 times, now Peru by Locals has a groups of top guides around among men and women that had a proffesional degree and get refresh trainning every year these folks had been to USA training with NOLS (National Oudoor Leadership Shool) training about WILDERNESS FIRST RESPONDER sinze our treks go in the wilderness and your helth is our priority in our trips so, our guides are totaly trained to assist any fo your needs while on you are vacationing, we envest on our guides because we belive they are the main ingredient of any trip.
+Our guides: PERU BY LOCALS was a dream that came true on 2015 for Jose Condor who guided treks from 2014 un till today and have been to Machu Picchu for over 1000 times, now Peru by Locals has a group of top guides around among men and women that had a proffesional degree and get refresh trainning with NOLS (National Oudoor Leadership Shool) training about WILDERNESS FIRST RESPONDER since our treks go in the wilderness and your helth is our priority in our trips so, our guides are totally trained to assist any fo your needs while on you are vacationing, we invest on our guides because we belive they are the main ingredient of any trip.

-Peru by Locals is not only a travel company but a group of great leaders that love sharing our culture with you and love being with travellers.
+Peru by Locals is not only a travel company but a group of great tour leaders that love sharing our culture with you and love being with travelers.

 Early morning meeting with your guide in your hotel in Cusco for a drive to Soqma for about one and a half hours where your Soqma Hike will begin.
 Stop at the town called Huarocondo where you can purchase the last minute supplies such as water or snacks.
-This town is very well known for the LECHONES (roasted pork), which is considered the best in Cusco area, so we can have a taste of that local cuisine if you are interested.
 Our adventure begins with one hour and half uphill, with great views and we will also encounter a beautiful waterfall called Perolniyoc as well as beautiful Inca ruins up the hill after ahving history lessons about the site and Incas the not to far lunch will be ready for you prepared by your chef.

 After a delicious lunch followed by a short nap you will continue onto the campground that will take you for couple more hours.